MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 # Change your SharePoint domain name

-Unfortunately, it isn't possible to change the SharePoint domain name for your organization in Office 365.
+Unfortunately, it isn't possible to change the SharePoint domain name for your organization in Microsoft 365.
 For example, if the name of your organization changes from "Contoso" to "Fourth Coffee," you can't change  *contoso.sharepoint.com*  to  *fourthcoffee.sharepoint.com*.

 To use the domain name  *fourthcoffee.sharepoint.com*, you would need to purchase a new Microsoft 365 subscription and move all email, files, and any other data you want to keep to the new subscription.